8 years ago, someone told me I could can meat.

 How to can meat

-There are lots of steps, and it’s an overall about 6 hr process… but don’t be deterred!
+There are lots of steps, and it’s about a 6 hr process overall… but don’t be deterred!
 It is all worth it to give you 6 months of hamburger quick meals!

 Things you’ll need: